emccorson/onsenguide/GUIDE.md

 ```

 Right, that's it for getting the cached stuff when we initialise the app.
 Now to
-store it in the first place.
-Modify `get` like so:
+store it in the first place. `get` has to be modified to use local storage
+instead of the local _variables_ we were using before:

 ```javascript
 const get = async () => {